aminemoussi/License-Plate-Detection-and-Recognition-using-OpenCV-EasyOCR/README.md

  2. **Edge Detection:** Identify the edges using the Canny algorithm.
  3. **Contour Detection:** Extract the rectangular region containing the license plate.
  4. **OCR Processing:** Use EasyOCR to extract text from the detected plate.

- ## Example Output
- An example of a detected license plate and recognized text: